goravel/docs/the-basics/views.md

 ## Introduction

-Of course, it's not practical to return entire HTML documents strings directly from your routes and controllers.
+Of course, it's not practical to return entire HTML document strings directly from your routes and controllers.
 Thankfully, views provide a convenient way to place all of our HTML in separate files.
 Views separate your controller / application logic from your presentation logic and are stored in the `resources/views` directory.

 ## Creating & Rendering Views